masari-project/Masari-Marketing/Tutorials/Paper-Wallet/paper-wallet-guide.md

-This is a guide on how to securely store Masari in cold storage (also known as a paper wallet).
+This educational activity is designed to show the new user how to securely store Masari in cold storage (also known as a paper wallet).

 ## What is cold storage?